dotnet/AspNetCore.Docs/aspnetcore/fundamentals/logging/loggermessage.md

 [Define(LogLevel, EventId, String)](/dotnet/api/microsoft.extensions.logging.loggermessage.define) creates an `Action` delegate for logging a message. `Define` overloads permit passing up to six type parameters to a named format string (template).

 The string provided to the `Define` method is a template and not an interpolated string.
 Placeholders are filled in the order that the types are specified.
-Placeholder names in the template should be descriptive.
-The sample app uses all capital-letter placeholder names to distinguish them from any type of variable.
+Placeholder names in the template should be descriptive and consistent across templates because they serve as property names within structured log data.
+The sample app uses [Pascal casing](/dotnet/standard/design-guidelines/capitalization-conventions) for placeholder names (for example, "{Count}", "{FirstName}").

 ## LoggerMessage.DefineScope

 [DefineScope(String)](/dotnet/api/microsoft.extensions.logging.loggermessage.definescope) creates a `Func` delegate for defining a [log scope](xref:fundamentals/logging/index#log-scopes). `DefineScope` overloads permit passing up to three type parameters to a named format string (template).

 The string provided to the `DefineScope` method is a template and not an interpolated string.
 Placeholders are filled in the order that the types are specified.
-Placeholder names in the template should be descriptive.
-The sample app uses all capital-letter placeholder names to distinguish them from any type of variable.
+Placeholder names in the template should be descriptive and consistent across templates because they serve as property names within structured log data.
+The sample app uses [Pascal casing](/dotnet/standard/design-guidelines/capitalization-conventions) for placeholder names (for example, "{Count}", "{FirstName}").

 ## Implementing LoggerMessage.Define